 Under some of our customer clinical trial agreements, we made payments to our customers for reimbursements of clinical trial materials and for specified clinical documentation related to their use of our OCS products.
 Because some of these payments did not provide us with a separately identifiable benefit, we recorded such payments as a reduction of revenue from the customer, resulting in our net product revenue presentation.
-There were no such adjustments to revenue for either of the three months ended March 31, 2023 or 2022.

-Through March 31, 2023, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials).
+Through June 30, 2023, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials).
 Our sales in the EU are dependent on obtaining and maintaining the CE Mark certifications for each of our OCS products.
 As required by the EU Medical Devices Regulation (Regulation 2017/745), or the MDR, we received recertification of the CE Mark in September 2022 for each of the OCS Heart and OCS Lung systems, which includes the OCS Console, the OCS disposables, and the OCS solution additives.
 We also received the recertification of the CE Mark in September 2022 for the OCS Liver Console and disposables.
-We have applied for and expect to receive the CE Mark for the OCS Liver combined with our solution additives under the MDR within the next nine months.
+We received the CE Mark for the OCS Liver combined with our solution additives under the MDR in May 2023, with an effective date of April 2023.

-We expect that our revenue will increase over the long term as a result of receiving PMAs for the OCS Lung, OCS Heart and OCS Liver in the United States, and as a result of the continued expansion of the NOP in the United States.
+We expect that our revenue will increase over the long term as a result of receiving PMAs for the OCS Lung, OCS Heart and OCS Liver in the United States, and as a result of the continued growth of the NOP in the United States.
 We also expect that our revenue will increase over the long term as a result of anticipated growth in non-U.S. sales if national healthcare systems begin to reimburse transplant centers for the use of the OCS, if transplant centers utilize the OCS in more transplant cases, and if more transplant centers adopt the OCS in their programs.